rapidsai/docs/resources/reproducing-ci.md

 In CI, this process happens transparently.

-Local builds lack the context provided by the CI environment and therefore will require input from the user in order to ensure that the correct artifacts are downloaded.
+Local builds lack the context provided by the CI environment and therefore require some user-supplied input in order to ensure that the correct artifacts are downloaded.

-Any time the `rapids-download-conda-from-s3` command (e.g. [here](https://github.com/rapidsai/cugraph/blob/b50850f0498e163e56b0374c1c64e551a5898f26/ci/test_python.sh#L22-L23)) is encountered in a local test run, the user will be prompted for any necessary environment variables that are missing.
+Any time the `rapids-download-{conda,wheels}-from-github` command (e.g. [here](https://github.com/rapidsai/cugraph/blob/6200e99714113ea08fef6c8ae05d93c5516e9a13/ci/test_cpp.sh#L11)) is encountered in a local test run, the user will be prompted for any necessary environment variables that are missing.

 The screenshot below shows an example.